Prospecting licence guidelines

-Information to assist applicants for and holders of Prospecting Licences under the Mineral Resources (Sustainable Development) Act 1990
+Information to assist applicants for and holders of prospecting licences under the Mineral Resources (Sustainable Development) Act 1990

-- Advertising of prospecting licence application
+- Application for a prospecting licence

 The purpose of these guidelines is to provide advice to applicants for and holders of prospecting licences regarding: